Slavery in the colonial history of the United States: East Indian slaves

-In the early 21st century, new research has revealed that small numbers of East Indians were brought to the colonies as enslaved laborers, during the period when both India and the colonies were under British control.
-As an example, an ad in the Virginia Gazette of Aug.
-4, 1768, describes one young "East Indian" as "a well made fellow, about 5 feet 4 inches high" who had "a thin visage, a very sly look, and a remarkable set of fine white teeth."
+In the early 21st century, new research has revealed that small numbers of East Indians were brought to the Thirteen Colonies as slaves, during the period when both India and the colonies were under British control.
+As an example, an ad in the Virginia Gazette of August 4, 1768, describes one young "East Indian" as "a well made fellow, about 5 feet 4 inches high" who had "a thin visage, a very sly look, and a remarkable set of fine white teeth."
 Another slave is identified as "an East India negro man" who speaks French and English.
 Most of the Indian slaves were already converted to Christianity, were fluent in English, and took western names.
-Their original names and homes are not known.
+Their original names and homes are not known, though some of them reportedly came from Bombay and Bengal.
 Their descendants have mostly merged with the African-American community, which also incorporated European ancestors.
 Today, descendants of such East Indian slaves may have a small percent of DNA from Asian ancestors but it likely falls below the detectable levels for today's DNA tests, as most of the generations since would have been primarily of ethnic African and European ancestry.